Undergraduate Research Traineeship Experience (RTX)

 Who can participate in the RTX?

-- We welcome applications from undergraduates and recent graduates* majoring in geoscience and other STEM fields, such as computer science, mathematics, chemistry and physics.
+- We welcome applications from undergraduates and recent graduates* majoring in geoscience and other STEM fields, such as computer science, engineering, mathematics, chemistry, biology and physics.
 Applicants attending two-year colleges with plans to transfer to a four-year university are welcome.
 Students who have had a non-traditional path (e.g. parents, military veterans) are also welcome!

 - No prior experience with computation, programming or research is required.
 Novices are welcome!

 - The RTX strives to involve trainees from a range of identities, abilities and backgrounds who represent the entire spectrum of our society.
-We are excited to receive applications from students from groups historically underrepresented in the geosciences, including students who are Black or African American, American Indian or Alaska Native, Hispanic or Latinx, female, first generation college students, and students with disabilities.
-We welcome LGBTQ students.
+We are excited to receive applications from students from groups historically marginalized in the geosciences, including students who are Black or African American, American Indian or Alaska Native, Hispanic or Latinx, female, first generation college students, and students with disabilities.
+We also welcome LGBTQ students and military veterans.

 - The RTX is not limited to U.S. citizens and permanent residents.
-International students are welcome to apply!
+International students who are attending a U.S. institution are welcome to apply!

 What would I do as an RTX trainee?

-- Spend eight weeks as part of a cohort of students learning together and supporting one another.
+- Spend nine weeks as part of a cohort of students learning together and supporting one another.

 - Participate in a series of training modules on data analytics, computational techniques, digital tools, and programming languages used in the geosciences.